vladc15/SleepingBarbers/README.md

 # SleepingBarbers
-Sleeping Barbers problem using a Monitor for synchronization
+Sleeping Barbers problem solved using a Monitor for the synchronization of barber and customer processes.
+In order to facilitate interprocess communication, the conditional variables are implemented using semaphores and counters.